Skip to main content

 • Settings management — API keys, node filtering

-• Unified model support — use any llm-supported provider for discovery and workflows
+• Unified model support — any provider via Simon Willison’s llm library

 Now